top of page

 Introduction (sample wording)

-Congratulations for tabling Bill C-12, The Canadian Emissions Net Zero Accountability Act and for releasing a new Climate Plan.
-Together these initiatives provide a sound basis for Canada to make progress to address the climate crisis.
+Congratulations for Declaring a Climate Emergency and creating a bold Community Climate Action Plan.
+Together these initiatives provide a sound basis for Penticton to make progress to address the climate crisis.

-Canada stands at an historic crossroads.
+Our city stands at an historic crossroads.
 Your government is signalling a new direction to reduce carbon emissions, but you must turn more sharply and then hold the course.
-Properly strengthened, Bill C-12 is an important tool to ensure that Canada does our part to reduce global emission.
+Choosing to enact a bylaw for all new buildings to use renewable energy sources for heat, hot water and cooking will reduce our community's emissions greatly.

-I urge you to make the following changes to the bill to make the plan even stronger:
+I urge you to make the following changes to make the plan to reduce emissions even stronger:

 Choose several main points to make: